1960 – Present (2018)

 On Youth and Bat-Yam

-My youth in Bat Yam was magical, our neighborhood was filled with kids my age and surrounded by sand dunes.
+My youth in Bat Yam was magical; our neighborhood was filled with kids my age and surrounded by sand dunes.
 My brother and I left the house in the morning and played all day, exploring the thick bushes on the dunes, walking to the sea, swimming, and only returning home when the night lights came on.
-No one could be in contact with us, there were no mobile phones.
+No one could be in contact with us; there were no mobile phones.
 We had no video games and no TV.
 We had friends and mostly played outside.
 We fought and beat each other, received blows that turned from black to blue, and we overcame it.
 We ate bread with yogurt and drank lots of chocolate milk.
-The freedom and camaraderie of those days remains a precious memory.
+The freedom and camaraderie of those days remain a precious memory.

 My father was a colonel in the Israeli army, commanding a vast operation of food supply logistics.
 My mother was a nurse.
 I shared a small room with my younger brother, Israel.
-We lived in a typical middle-class neighborhood, a melting pot of the Israeli society.
+We lived in a typical middle-class neighborhood, a melting pot of Israeli society.
 In 1967, the threat to Israel’s existence was clear and present.
 Gamal Abd al-Nasser, the Egyptian president, declared his intention to “throw the Jews into the sea” and “conquer Tel Aviv.”
 We felt alone in the face of an all-out Arab offensive.
-My seven-year old self clearly remembers the siren sound prompting us to the bunkers, and the euphoria that followed the swift and victorious Six-Day War.
+My seven-year-old self clearly remembers the siren sound prompting us to the bunkers and the euphoria that followed the swift and victorious Six-Day War.

 Peaceful coexistence will require leadership and empathy.
 Courageous leadership is a must, but even more important is the willingness of both Palestinians and Israelis to see the world beyond their current conception.
-In other words, people will need to build their empathic muscles for peaceful co-existence to occur.
+In other words, people will need to build their empathic muscles for peaceful coexistence to occur.
 Do I see it happening anytime soon?
 No, but my deep belief in the human spirit keeps me optimistic.

 On being a Paratrooper (1978-1981)